tml0023/Illumina-PacBio-Comparison/README.md

 This document shows how SMRT grant PacBio HiFi whole genome sequencing samples were procecced for CNV calling and short variant calling.
 I am attaching a link to the [SMRT_tools manual](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.pacb.com/wp-content/uploads/SMRT_Tools_Reference_Guide_v11.0.pdf) that is a great help.

 ## Copy Number Variation
-These files can be found in the following easley directory:
-***/hosted/cvmpt/archive/PacBio_WGS_Aug2022_TL/ftp.genome.arizona.edu/PacBio_Bioinfo_FILES/SMRTtools_CNV_FILES***

 ### Step1 Trim fastq files
 HiFi data is very high quality and does not need a whole bunch of trimming but it is always helpful to take a look at the data before hand to see what exactly you want to trim.
+The raw data in this study was analyzed using FastQC/MultiQC.

 ```
 #!/bin/sh